KHARIKA17/K-HARIKA/README.md

 - BugTracking Tools:JIRA, Quality Center (QC), TestRail, Bugzilla

 ## Professional Experience::briefcase:
-- Worked as a Associate Test Engineer for Computer Science Corporation for 4+ years.
+- Worked as a Associate Test Engineer for Computer Science Corporation for 4+ years,where I gained
+-	Good experience in Performance Testing, Functional Testing and Regression Testing using automated testing tools including Selenium, JMeter.
+- Good experience in various domains like Banking, Entertainment, Healthcare and Retail.
+- Experience in testing the products using SQL Queries/Unix command for the DB check and server start-up /new builds.

 ## Education::woman_student:
 -	Graduated in Bachelors of Technology,from Sri Devi Women’s Engineering College with 71.18% in Computer Science and Engineering (CSE).